JeanKossaifi/Report/Implementation/improving.rst

            i = np.sign(i)*np.maximum(np.abs(i)-(l*sum_Ml)/((1+l*Ml)*norm(i, 2)), 0)
        return u

-Complex version creating a new array and filling it appropriately:
+to a more complex version **creating a new array and filling it appropriately**:

 .. code::